syncfusion-content/install-docs/Common/Essential-Studio/licensing/registering-license-keys.md

 N> Place the license key between double quotes.
 Also, ensure that Syncfusion.Licensing.dll is referenced in your project where the license key is being registered.

+## Where to register the Syncfusion License Key?

-Recommended place to register the license in the various platforms (ASP.NET Core, Xamarin, etc.) is covered in the following section.
+Below are the recommended place to register the license key in the various platforms (ASP.NET Core, Xamarin, etc.)

 ## Windows Forms